web-platform-tests/wpt/docs/appendix/intro-video-transcript.md

 A hand places a cutout representing a stack of papers on the top-center of the sheet and draws an arrow from that cutout to the cutout of the browser window.

-> To do verify their work, the browser maintainers rely on the third part of
+> To verify their work, the browser maintainers rely on the third part of the
-> the web platform: conformance tests.
+> web platform: conformance tests.

 A hand draws an arrow from the cutout of the scroll to the cutout of the tests.